johnolafenwa/deepstack-docs/src/raspberry-pi/index.rst

 Limitations
 -----------

-- Only one api type can be run at once, for example, you would encounter errors if you attempt to run both **Object Detection** and **Face** at the same time.
+- Only one API type can be run at once, for example, you would encounter errors if you attempt to run both **Object Detection** and **Face** at the same time.

 - Custom Models are not supported at present, support for this would be added in the BETA release.

-- Only One instance of DeepStack can be run at present, running a new instance would close the other , this is enforced due to limitations of the Neural Compute Stick.
+- Only one instance of DeepStack can be run at present, running a new instance would close the other , this is enforced due to limitations of the Neural Compute Stick.

 - Use of Multiple NCSs is not yet supported.
 Only one can be used in this release.